leanug/scriptingpixels/README.md

 ## ✨ Features

-- 📝 Step-by-step tutorials on programming and web development.
 - 📱 Responsive design for optimal viewing on various devices.
 - 🎨 Minimalist aesthetic for a clean and focused reading experience.
 - 🔗 Links to social media and GitHub for easy interaction.